Stachacl/galaxy-x/README.md

 Marketing purposes website.

-I've built this website to practice React JS.
+I've built this website to practice creating applications in React JS.

 Please see it life on GitHub Pages or Heroku: